 There will be physical postures and breathing practices and maybe some meditation, although not all teachers will bring this into general classes.

 There will always be a period of total relaxation at the end.

 Wear comfortable loose clothing, leggings or tracksuit bottoms for example and t-shirt.
 Yoga is usually done barefoot but if you prefer not to you need non-slip socks such as 'toesox' available on Amazon.

-The Yoga Centre is equipped with mats and props so you don't need anything else for the first class, but it is best to get your own sticky yoga mat after a while and these are readily available at Tesco, TK Maxx or sports shops for around £6 to £16.
+Your teacher can lend you a mat if you do not have one but it is best to get your own sticky yoga mat after a while and these are readily available at Tesco, TK Maxx or sports shops for around £6 to £30.
 Don't be tempted to get the thicker 'exercise mat' next to it, this will be too slippery.